nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Subsection content banner ###

-Providers message describing at a summary level how they have populated this section.
+Provider's message describing at a summary level how they have populated this section.

 ### Table columns ###

-Providers **MUST** return all the columns as described in the table below, it will be grouped by `Medication Item` and `Type` and sorted alphabetically:
+Providers **MUST** return all the columns as described in the table below.
+It will be grouped by `Medication Item` and `Type` and sorted alphabetically:

 <div>
 <table>